humbertoragazzini/EnvironmentMaps/README.md

 # EnvironmentMaps MiniProject - Humberto Ragazzini

-This is an example of environment map updating infinity times with a mesh and geometry rotatin in the Z axis making the effect of a studio light, this effect has been used in the project PrimalPort website: [The Raging Sea](https://humbertoragazzini.github.io/EnvironmentMaps/dist/)
+This is an example of environment map updating infinity times with a mesh and geometry rotatin in the Z axis making the effect of a studio light, this effect has been used in the project PrimalPort website: [EnvironmentMap](https://humbertoragazzini.github.io/EnvironmentMaps/dist/)

 # **Frameworks and Tecnologies**